homermultitext/hmt-archive/overview.md

 Contributors to the HMT assemble material in TEI-compliant XML files and in tabular delimited-text files.
 An automated publication process composites all of the source material in a single text file in CEX format (specification linked [here](https://cite-architecture.github.io/citedx/).)

-## How are the publications verified?
+## How are HMT publications verified?

 Before publication, a composite CEX file encoding the entire contents of the archive is analyzed for inconsistencies in content and structure.
 A detailed listing of every error is recorded in a human-reable list of corrigenda.
 A machine-generated textual summary and visualizations of different aspects of the publication are written as files in markdown format.